-Welcome to Champlain College, Burlington, Vermont!
 We are delighted you have chosen Champlain College as your study abroad exchange program.
 We are hopeful this experience will be a culturally enriching and rewarding one.
-The Assistant Director, International Student Services will assist you with all aspects of your admission and arrival.
+The Assistant Director of International Student Services will assist you with all aspects of your admission and arrival.

 All J-1 exchange visitors and their J-2 dependents must be covered by sickness and accident insurance for the duration of stay in the USA.
 This health and emergency medical insurance must comply with the Exchange Visitor Program regulations as mandated by the U.S. Department of State.
-Each exchange visitor and dependent must provide a letter to the Office of International Education prior to your arrival showing proof of insurance and the policy includes the following:
+Each exchange visitor and dependent must provide a letter to the Assistant Director of International Student Services prior to your arrival showing proof of insurance.
+The policy includes the following:

 Minimum health insurance coverage required: